Nicole Dollanganger

-Nicole Ann Bell (born September 8, 1991), known professionally as Nicole Dollanganger, is a Canadian singer-songwriter and artist.
+Nicole Ann Bell (born September 8, 1991), known professionally as Nicole Dollanganger, is a Canadian-American singer-songwriter.
+Dollanganger's music is characterized by a feminine, high-pitched vocal style, minimalist instrumentation, and lyrical themes frequently pertaining to true crime, violence, sexuality, and romance.
+Her music has been described as "lo-fi", "atmospheric", and "folk", and is associated with the folk, folk pop, bedroom pop, slowcore and dream pop genres.

-Dollanganger's music is characterized by a feminine, high-pitched vocal style, minimal instrumentation, and lyrical themes frequently pertaining to true crime, sexuality, and romance.
-Her music has been described as "lo-fi", "atmospheric", and "bedroom folk", is associated with the folk music, folk pop, bedroom pop, sadcore and dream pop genres.
-In 2015, Rolling Stone named Dollanganger in an article titled "10 New Artists You Need to Know", stating that her "gothic folk songs" described as "macabre millennial nightmares, softened by dream-pop tranquilizers, reverberating from a casket-shaped music box", are "as beautiful as they are brutal."
+In 2015, Rolling Stone named Dollanganger in an article titled "10 New Artists You Need to Know", stating that her "gothic folk songs," described as "macabre millennial nightmares, softened by dream-pop tranquilizers, reverberating from a casket-shaped music box", are "as beautiful as they are brutal."
+Most of her releases were released as digital-only, and a majority of them were initially published by Dollanganger herself through the music website Bandcamp.
 Her stage name comes from the Dollanganger Series of novels by V. C. Andrews.

 Early life

-Dollanganger was born on September 8, 1991, in Scarborough, a suburban district in Toronto, Ontario.
-Dollanganger grew up between Whitchurch-Stouffville, Ontario, and southwest Florida, USA.
+Dollanganger was born on September 8, 1991, in Scarborough, a suburban district in Toronto, Ontario in Canada.
+Dollanganger grew up between Whitchurch-Stouffville, Ontario, and southwest Florida in the United States.
 Dollanganger would later go on to cite musicians her father listened to during her childhood, such as American country music singers Bobbie Gentry and Tammy Wynette, as influential on her own musical style.